wp-plugins/fix-admin-contrast/readme.txt

 4. Fix Admin Contrast is still compatible with with older versions down to 2.7.

 == Changelog ==

+= 1.5.5 =
+* Updated for WordPress 4.1, released 13 December 2014.
+* Fixed contrast in DFW editor.
+* Reverted fix for checkboxes, which was resolved during 4.0 betas.

 = 1.5.4 =
 * Improvements for WordPress 3.8 through 4.0, released 22 August 2014.